criteo/criteo-api-python-sdk/sdks/retailmedia_2023-07/docs/CampaignApi.md

     limit_to_id = [
         "limitToId_example",
-    ] # [str] | The ids that you would like to limit your result set to (optional) page_index = 1 # int | The 0 indexed page index you would like to receive given the page size (optional) page_size = 1 # int | The maximum number of items you would like to receive in this request (optional)
+    ] # [str] | The ids that you would like to limit your result set to (optional) page_index = 0 # int | The 0 indexed page index you would like to receive given the page size (optional) if omitted the server will use the default value of 0 page_size = 25 # int | The maximum number of items you would like to receive in this request (optional) if omitted the server will use the default value of 25

     # example passing only required values which don't have defaults set
     try: